Meroje/documentation-en/source/release/migrate_from_chiba.1_to_chiba.2.rst

 Upgrade your Novius OS and its applications
 *******************************************

-See :doc:`/install/upgrade` page if you d'ont already do it.
+See :doc:`/install/upgrade` page if you didn't already do it.

 Migrate your developments
 **************************